rails/rails/guides/source/active_record_validations.md

 ### `numericality`

-This helper validates that your attributes have only numeric values.
+This helper validates that your attribute has only numeric values.
 By default, it will match an optional sign followed by an integral or floating point number.
 To specify that only integral numbers are allowed set `:only_integer` to true.